-Your son or daughter is about to embark on an exciting, enlightening and sometimes scary journey that will most likely be different than anything he or she has experienced at any other time in their life.
-You have already done most of the preparation this young person needs to be a successful exchange student, though all you have taught and developed in your child.
-We have accepted this person to be an ambassador to another country because of the personality characteristics and aptitudes he or she displayed in the application and during our interview process.
-We believe your son or daughter can handle the challenges of living in another culture, with families different than yours, and with different rules, guidelines and controls than at home, and we will do all we can to prepare your child for the changes he or she will likely experience.
+Your child is about to embark on an exciting, enlightening and sometimes scary journey that will most likely be different than anything they have experienced at any other time in their life.
+You have already done most of the preparation this young person needs to be a successful exchange student, through all you have taught and developed in your child.
+We have accepted this person to be an ambassador to another country because of the personality characteristics and aptitudes they displayed in the application and interview process.
+We believe they can handle the challenges of living in another culture, with families different than yours, and with different rules, guidelines and controls than at home, and we will do all we can to prepare your child for the changes they will likely experience.

-Much of his or her success will depend on how you help him or her prepare for these adjustments during the next few months, and how you act - or react - to the feelings and emotions your son/daughter will very likely experience before, during and after this exchange year.
+Much of their success will depend on how you help them prepare for these adjustments during the next few months, and how you act - or react - to the feelings and emotions they will very likely experience before, during and after this exchange year.
 While we certainly do not know your child as well as you do, we do know how hundreds of "typical" exchange students, from past years, have reacted to these changes and offer this information to parents as an aid.